VCU Department of Radiology History

 2002: A new positron emission tomography (PET) scanner was added to VCU’s diagnostic imaging capabilities.
 The scanner was the first technology acquired for the advanced imaging center, which opened this same year, in the Gateway Building.
 The new imaging center also featured a high-resolution MRI scanner, a MicroPET scanner for research and a cyclotron (Source: The Scarab, Spring 2002).

 2012: Breast Imaging at VCU Health became an American College of Radiology (ACR) Center of Excellence.
-The VCU Department of Radiology created a Clinical Radiation Safety Office with educators and on-site radiation physicists to monitor ionizing radiation exposure in medical imaging.
+The VCU Department of Radiology created a Clinical Radiation Safety Office.
+The Clinical Radiation Safety Office includes on-site educators and radiation physicists to monitor ionizing radiation exposure in medical imaging.